JUGGL/codepalousa-vertx-chat/README.md

 Initially, this fille will ONLY contain:

     /* global vertx */
+    /* global console */

+    // When Vert.x creates a new verticle, the "vertx" instance is already part of the scope, so we do not need to declare it.

+    console.log("Main verticle deployed.");

 This is a JSlint "hint" to let us know that whenever Vert.x loads a JavaScript file, the "vertx" object is already created as a global variable in our scope.

 Here's the JavaScript code for a simple web server which returns "Hello Vert.x!":

     /* global vertx */
+    /* global console */
     var server = vertx.createHttpServer();
     server.requestHandler(function(req) {
       req.response().putHeader("Content-Type", "text/html").end("<html><body><h1>Hello Vert.x!</h1></body></html>");